Modelling heavy tail data with bayesian nonparametric mixtures: Introduction

-In this article, we propose a particular bayesian nonparametric mixture model based on shifted gamma-gamma (SGG) densities with location, shape, tail, and scale parameters, and using a normalised stable as mixing distribution for the four parameters vector.
-Exploiting the discreteness (clustering) properties of the normalised stable process, the idea is to characterise the data with as few as possible mixture components, where some of them will be associated to model the bulk and others associated to the tail of the data, by means of the tail parameter of the SGG which controls light and heavy tails.
+For the purpose of this article we will refer to a heavy tail distribution if it belongs to the class of regular variation.
+In particular, we propose a BNP mixture model based on shifted gamma-gamma (SGG) densities with location, shape, tail, and scale parameters, and use the (two parameters) Poisson-Dirichlet (PD) process as mixing distribution for the four parameters vector.
+Exploiting the discreteness (clustering) properties of the PD process, the idea is to characterise the data with as few as possible mixture components, where some of them will be associated to model the bulk and others associated to the tail of the data, by means of the tail parameter of the SGG which controls the heaviness of the tails.
 At the same time, threshold parameters are not required to be fixed a-priori since these can be accounted for the location parameters of the SGG densities, which will also be estimated by the model.
 The main challenge of the proposal is to construct an efficient posterior sampler since the SGG does not admit conjugate priors for the four parameters vector.

 The contents of the rest of the paper is as follows: Section \ref{sec:heavy} introduces the SGG density.
 In Section \ref{sec:mixture} we present the bayesian nonparametric SGG mixture.
 In Section \ref{sec:posterior} we characterise the posterior distribution and propose an adaptive MCMC sampler.
 In section \ref{sec:numerical} we illustrate the performance of our model with simulated and real datasets.
 We finally conclude in Section \ref{sec:concl}.